Charles Masson: Early life

-Charles Masson was born on 16 February 1800 at 58 Aldermanbury within the City of London.
+Charles Masson was born James Lewis on 16 February 1800 at 58 Aldermanbury within the City of London.
 He was the elder son of George Lewis and Mary Hopcraft.
 His father was a tradesman and a member of the Needlemakers Company.
 His mother's family were farmers in Croughton, Northamptonshire, who subsequently became brewers.
 His younger brother George was born in 1803.
 Charles went to school in Walthamstow, almost certainly Monoux School (now Sir George Monoux College), where he learned some Latin and Greek.
 On leaving school he worked as a clerk with a silk and insurance broker in the city.
 When aged 21 he enlisted with the army of the British East India Company and sailed for Bengal on 17 January 1822.

 Travels

 A plate of Masson's Bactrian coins, published in the Journal of the Asiatic Society of Bengal, 1836.

 He fought in the Siege of Bharatpur in January 1826.
-In 1827, while stationed at Agra, he and a colleague deserted and traveled through parts of the Punjab that were under British control at that time.
-At Ahmadpur, they were rescued by Josiah Harlan and commissioned as mounted orderlies in his expedition to overthrow the regime in Kabul, Afghanistan.
-Not long afterward, near Dera Ghazi Khan, he deserted Harlan.
+In 1827, while stationed at Agra, he and a fellow British soldier Richard Potter deserted and traveled through parts of the Punjab that were under British control at that time.
+To avoid capture, it was at this time that Lewis began to go by the alias Charles Masson while Potter went by John Brown.

+At Ahmadpur, they were rescued by the American Josiah Harlan and commissioned as mounted orderlies in his expedition to overthrow the regime in Kabul, Afghanistan.
+Not long afterward, near Dera Ghazi Khan, Masson deserted Harlan.
+While with Harlan, Masson and Brown pretended to be Americans to further lessen the chance of being caught as deserters.
+Masson was so successful in claiming to be from Kentucky that long after his death he was still being described as an American.

 Between 1833 and 1838, Masson excavated over 50 Buddhist sites around Kabul and Jalalabad in south-eastern Afghanistan, amassing a large collection of small objects and many coins, principally from the site at Bagram (the ancient Alexandria on the Caucasus), north of Kabul.
 From 1827, when he deserted, to his return to England in 1842, it is estimated that Masson collected around 47,000 coins.

 Masson was the first European to see the ruins of Harappa, described and illustrated in his book Narrative of Various Journeys in Balochistan, Afghanistan and The Punjab.
 He also visited the North-West Frontier Province and Balochistan, serving as an agent of the East India Company.

 In the 1930s, the French Archaeological Delegation in Afghanistan (Délégation archéologique française en Afghanistan, DAFA) found unexpected evidence of an earlier European visitor scribbled in pencil on the wall of one of the caves above the 55 meter Buddha at Bamiyan: